JustAppSec

 • Search dependency manifests and lockfiles for [email protected] and remove it.

-• Identify where it was installed/executed (CI logs, artifact build logs) and treat affected build environments as potentially compromised.
+• Identify where it was installed/executed and treat affected build environments as potentially compromised.

-• Rotate credentials that may have been accessible to those environments (CI secrets, npm tokens, cloud keys) following your incident response process.
+• Rotate credentials that may have been accessible (CI secrets, npm tokens, cloud keys).